Your browser doesn't support JavaScript api – Page 3 – Windows Programming

 Character Spacing and Creating Multi-line Text

-Since the characters in a non-monospaced typeface will not occupy the same amount of horizontal space on a line, it will be necessary for an application to know the length of a string when outputting consecutive lines of text.
-As Windows does not keep track of the current output location an application will need to know where any previous text output ended.
-To provide this information the Windows API includes the function GetTextExtentPoint32().
-The syntax of this function is
+Since the characters in a non-monospaced typeface do not occupy the same amount of horizontal space on a line, it is necessary for an application to know the length of a string when outputting consecutive lines of text.
+Because Windows does not keep track of the current output location, an application must determine where any previously output text ended.

 BOOL GetTextExtentPoint32(HDC hdc,LPCSTR lpString,int len,LPSIZE lpsize);